 You simply need to focus on the things that matter.

 Focus is the Truth

 The modern internet is an unforgiving place.
 People now spend most of their time online browsing social media feeds and managing email inboxes, and they only click through to websites when they’re looking for items or information of specific interest.

 If you fail to deliver—if your site is too slow or loads clunkily, if the “meat” of your pages is unclear, if you badger people with unwanted offers—your visitors are going to leave.

 After all, why stick around and wade through any crap when you can head right back to a dopamine-rich social media environment?

 In other words, there is an increasing pressure on you to serve your visitors quickly and clearly.

-I make software called Focus that will help you do this in an easy, delightful way.
+I make a WordPress Theme called Focus that will help you do this in an easy, delightful way.

 Focus gives you the power to deliver the characteristics of a winning website: